Join our list

 For a walk amongst the redwoods and a chance to see the area’s wildlife, visit Pfeiffer Big Sur State Park.
 Look down on the Big Sur River Gorge and consider camping in the area.

 Pfeiffer beach is accessible off of a somewhat hidden road tucked away on Highway 1.
 It’s perhaps the best known beach in the area, although the coastline offers plenty of similar views.
 Note that it’s best to go early in the morning, as the parking lot can fill up rather quickly and they’ll close it down.
 Also note that there have been wild fires in the area during some dry months, and now we’re hearing that excessive rains have caused landslides, resulting in closing Highway 1 in some areas as well as other nearby roads.
-Be sure to check the conditions of the area before comitting to any serious excursions.
+Be sure to check the conditions of the area before committing to any serious excursions.

 Visit McWay Falls